jmartinesp/SpannedGridLayoutManager/README.md

 **SpannedGridLayouManager** is a layout manager that will resize and reorder views based on a provided `SpanSize`.

 **IMPORTANT**: as the goal of this LayoutManager is to fill all gaps if possible, views may be placed in an order which may not be related to their positions.
-That is, if `View #9` can fill a gap before `View #8`, it will be placed in an previous position, ignoring the usual ordering.
+That is, if `View #9` can fill a gap before `View #8`, it will be placed in an previous position, ignoring the normal ordering.

 ![video](art/spannedgridlayout.gif)